-Do cadastral survey with a total station, apart from having millimeter precision, it can also be useful for other purposes, given that the elevation of each point is counted.
-Let's see in this case, how to generate contour lines, that we already saw it with AutoDesk Civil 3D, with Bentley Geopak y Manifold GIS, so for educational purposes, in this case we will do it with ArcGIS.
+Carrying out a cadastral survey with a total station, apart from having millimeter precision, can also be useful for other purposes, since we have the elevation of each point.
+Let's see in this case, how to generate contour lines, which we already saw with AutoDesk Civil 3D, with Bentley Geopak y Manifold GIS, so for educational purposes, in this case we will do it with ArcGIS.

-For this exercise, I have the survey files in dgn, one for each day of work.
+For this exercise, I have the survey files in dgn, one for each work day.
 Importing it is as simple as:

 - Data interoperability